 [music: “Third” by Hiatus]

-MS. TIPPETT: I’m Krista Tippett and this is On Being.
-Today with writer, historian, and activist Rebecca Solnit.
+Tippett: I’m Krista Tippett, and this is On Being.
+Today I’m with the writer, historian, and activist Rebecca Solnit.

-MS. TIPPETT: A story I have always loved that, to me, Dorothy Day, I just feel, gets quoted all the time, more and more.
-I mean, she’s — somehow she’s really come to the forefront of consciousness.
-And you do write about in your book A Paradise Built in Hell, which I loved so much.
-You write about the San Francisco earthquake of April 18, 1906, which killed 3,000 people and annihilated the center of the city, as you say, and shattered this hundred-mile stretch.
+Tippett: A story I have always loved that, to me — Dorothy Day, I just feel, gets quoted all the time, more and more.
+Somehow, she’s really come to the forefront of consciousness.
+And you do write about in your book A Paradise Built in Hell, which I loved so much — you write about the San Francisco earthquake of April 18, 1906, which killed 3,000 people and annihilated the center of the city, as you say, and shattered this hundred-mile stretch.

-But Dorothy Day was in Oakland, she’s eight years old, she watches this thing that, in some place you describe as, you say, yes, people fall apart, but in disaster, there’s also this falling together that we don’t chronicle.
-And she — the questions she asked was, she saw, to me — this is me looking at this — she saw that people were capable of this, that all along, they knew how to do this, right?
-To take...
+But Dorothy Day was in Oakland; she’s eight years old; she watches this thing that, in some place you describe as, you say, yes, people fall apart, but in disaster, there’s also this falling together that we don’t chronicle.
+The questions she asked was, she saw, to me — this is me looking at this — she saw that people were capable of this, that all along, they knew how to do this, right?

-MS. SOLNIT: No, that is her formative experience.
+Solnit: That is her formative experience.
 She said while the disaster lasted, people loved one another.
-And Dorothy Day is such a key figure for that book, both because the earthquake becomes a spiritual awakening and kind of the template for what she pursues in her life, and because she’s somebody who had a partner and a child, and she kept the child, but she gave up family life for this larger sense of community she pursued as the founder of Catholic Worker.
+And Dorothy Day is such a key figure for that book, both because the earthquake becomes a spiritual awakening and the template for what she pursues in her life, and because she’s somebody who had a partner and a child, and she kept the child, but she gave up family life for this larger sense of community she pursued as the founder of Catholic Worker.

 And she treated poverty as the disaster in which she would create this kind of communitas, this deeper, broader, higher, more spiritual sense of community than private life had offered her.
 And she’s so interesting as somebody who renounces it directly and connects this other sense so directly to disaster.

-MS. TIPPETT: Yeah, and you talk about, in all the places you looked, and in your own circle as you were in that disaster, there’s virtue that arises, and that there’s a joy, there’s a hope and a joy, and I was thinking about that phrase of hers, “the duty of delight.”
+Tippett: Yeah, and you talk about, in all the places you looked and in your own circle as you were in that disaster, there’s virtue that arises, and that there’s a joy; there’s a hope and a joy.
+I was thinking about that phrase of hers: “the duty of delight.”
 Right?
-So it’s not — so yes, there’s — she makes sacrifices that seem — that would seem extreme in the context of most of our lives.
+So yes, there’s — she makes sacrifices that seem — that would seem extreme in the context of most of our lives.
 But that joy was also something she claimed and hung onto.

-MS. SOLNIT: Joy is such an interesting term, because we hear constantly about happiness, “Are you happy?”
-And it’s — emotions are mutable, and this notion that happiness should be a steady state seems destined to make people miserable.
-And joy is so much more interesting, because I think we’re much more aware that, it’s like the light at sunrise, or the lightning or something that is epiphanies in moments and raptures, and that it’s not supposed to be a steady state, and that’s OK.
-And I think it’s a word that comes up a lot more in spiritual life than happiness...
+Solnit: Joy is such an interesting term, because we hear constantly about happiness, “Are you happy?”
+Emotions are mutable, and this notion that happiness should be a steady state seems destined to make people miserable.
+And joy is so much more interesting, because I think we’re much more aware that, it’s like the light at sunrise or the lightning or something, that it’s epiphanies in moments and raptures, and that it’s not supposed to be a steady state.
+And that’s OK.
+I think it’s a word that comes up a lot more in spiritual life than happiness, that millstone, happiness.

-MS. SOLNIT: Well, I really wanted to rescue darkness from the pejoratives, because it’s also associated with dark-skinned people, and those pejoratives often become racial in ways that I find problematic.
-So I wrote a book called Hope in the Dark about hope where the — where that darkness was the future, that the present and past are daylight, and the future is night.
+Solnit: Well, I really wanted to rescue darkness from the pejoratives, because it’s also associated with dark-skinned people, and those pejoratives often become racial in ways that I find problematic.
+So I wrote a book called Hope in the Dark about hope where that darkness was the future, that the present and past are daylight, and the future is night.
 But in that darkness is a kind of mysterious, erotic, enveloping sense of possibility and communion.
 Love is made in the dark as often as not.
-And then to recognize that unknowability as fertile, as rich as the womb rather than the tomb in some sense... ...and so much for me of hope is not, as I was saying, not optimism that everything will be fine, but that we don’t know what will happen.
-A guest of yours last year, whose name I’m going to mispronounce, Walter Brueggemann?
+And then to recognize that unknowability as fertile, as rich as the womb rather than the tomb in some sense.
+And so much for me of hope is, as I was saying, not optimism that everything will be fine, but that we don’t know what will happen.
+A guest of yours, whose name I’m going to mispronounce, Walter Brueggemann?